polkadot-fellows/RFCs/text/0122-alias-origin-on-asset-transfers.md

 ## Drawbacks

-In terms of ergonomics and user experience, this support for combining an asset transfer with a subsequent action (like Transact) is a net possitive.
+In terms of ergonomics and user experience, this support for combining an asset transfer with a subsequent action (like Transact) is a net positive.

-In terms off performance, and privacy, this is neutral with no changes.
+In terms of performance, and privacy, this is neutral with no changes.

 In terms of security, the feature by itself is also neutral because it allows `preserve_origin: false` usage for operating with no extra trust assumptions.
 When wanting to support preserving origin, chains need to configure secure origin aliasing filters.
 The "standard" one provided in this RFC will be the right choice for the majority of chains, but for others it will not be depending on their business model and logic (e.g. chain does not plan to integrate with Asset Hub).
 It is up to the individual chains to configure accordingly.